The Details

 Frequently Asked Questions

-You certainly can, and there are several online tools to get started quickly and cheaply.
+• You certainly can.
+There are several online tools to get started quickly and cheaply.

 Security: Static websites cannot be hacked because there's no database or login system.
 WordPress powers 43% of websites but accounts for 90%+ of hacked sites due to plugins/themes.